scio-labs/inkathon/CONTRIBUTING.md

 - Please follow the existing coding style.
 - Make sure your changes pass the lint checks.

+> [!IMPORTANT]
-> [!NOTE]
+>
+> - Please install all recommended VSCode extensions (see `.vscode/extensions.json`).
-> It's recommended to enable the `pre-commit` hook in your local repository via `pnpm simple-git-hooks`.
-Also, please always use the `inkathon.code-workspace` file when working on the project in VSCode.
+> - After installing dependencies, enable the `pre-commit` hook in your local repository via `pnpm simple-git-hooks`.
+> - Make sure to always use the `inkathon.code-workspace` file when working on the project in VSCode.

 ## Communication